 Module Ref.
-Assessment Step Finding Risk Implication Recommendation Management Comment

-Module Description of Description of Risk and impact of the Recommendation to Management comments on the following

-reference assessment step finding and issue identified address the issue identified items:

-observation • comments on the issue identified

-(including the identified root causes,

-where practicable);

-• actions to be performed to resolve the

-issue;

-• issue owner / relevant parties; and

-target completion date.
-Note that

-where the Scheme member is not able

-to complete the corrective actions

-under the timeline specified in the

-section I "Remedial action plans" of

-the program guide, management

-should provide the relevant

-justification.

-${\bf Appendix\ III-Self-declaration\ template}$
+Assessment Step Finding Risk Implication Recommendation Management Comment Module reference Description of assessment step Description of finding and observation Risk and impact of the issue identified Recommendation to address the issue identified Management comments on the following items: comments on the issue identified (including the identified root causes, where practicable); actions to be performed to resolve the issue; issue owner / relevant parties; and • target completion date.
+Note that where the Scheme member is not able to complete the corrective actions under the timeline specified in the section I "Remedial action plans" of the program guide, management should provide the relevant justification.

+Appendix III - Sample Self-declaration template